M365-Training/techtrends/README.md

 I installed Rancher Desktop by SUSE and used my own Kubernetes cluster (k3s) on Ubuntu.

+The actual documentation for the steps has been added to the `README.md`-files in the respective folders.

 ## Run

 To run this application there are 2 steps required: